rjkviegas/course/apprenticeship_module_outlines.md

 [Bowling](https://github.com/makersacademy/bowling-challenge)

-## Module 9: Engineering Project I
+## Weeks 9 & 10: Engineering Project I

 By the end of the module all developers can: